Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: INTRODUCTION

 Neural Network (NN) - based controllers have been proposed to address the computational complexity of the methods described above.
-NNs can be trained offline and executed online, which enables real-time implementation.
-In \cite{yaghoubi2020worst}, the control policy is parameterized as a Feedforward Neural Network (FNN).
-Its input is the current system state and the output is the control that maximizes the STL robustness.
+NNs are trained offline and executed online, which enables real-time implementation.
+In \cite{yaghoubi2020worst}, the control policy is parameterized as a Feedforward Neural Network (FNN) to maximize the robustness of an STL formula defined over system trajectories.
 FNNs are memoryless controllers.
-However, STL satisfaction is, in general, \emph{ history-dependent}.
-For instance, if a specification requires an agent to visit region A and then region B, the agent needs to know whether it has already visited region A in order to decide which region it should go at the current time.
+However, the controller to satisfy an STL formula is, in general, \emph{history-dependent}.
+For instance, if a specification requires an agent to eventually visit two regions, the agent needs to know which region it has already visited so that it can go towards the other one.
 A Recurrent Neural Network (RNN) controller, which has memory, was proposed in \cite{liu2021recurrent} to satisfy STL specifications.
-The RNN was trained on a dataset containing trajectories generated from optimization methods, which is again computationally expensive.
-Besides, all the above approaches assume the system dynamics are known, which is typically not the case in practice.
+The RNN was trained on a dataset containing satisfying trajectories.
+However, such a dataset is not always available. \cite{liu2021recurrent} used the optimization methods mentioned above to generate the dataset, which is again computationally expensive.
+The authors of \cite{leung2022semi} proposed a semi-supervised approach to train an RNN controller such that the resulting trajectory maximizes the STL robustness as well as minimizes the distance from a given dataset of expert demonstrations.
+Compared with \cite{liu2021recurrent}, the size of the dataset is largely reduced.
+All the above approaches assume the system dynamics are known, which is sometimes not the case in practice.
+RNNs were also used in sequential prediction tasks with STL constraints \cite{ma2020stlnet}, where neither system dynamics nor controls are considered.